Foundation Board Members and officers for 2017:

 with Medal of Honor recipient, General James Livingston

 to raise funds for National Medal of Honor Museum at Patriots Point

 Your tax deductible donations help us fulfill our mission to support Patriots Point.
-You are welcome to specify a particular project, such as Medal of Honor Museum, Electric Shuttle, USS Laffey CIC Phase II or Patriots Point Naval and Maritime Museum when you donate.
+You are welcome to specify a particular project, such as Medal of Honor Museum, Electric Shuttle, USS Laffey CIC Phase II or Patriots Point Naval and Maritime Museum general fund when you donate.
 You may also specify your donation as 'in memory of' or 'in honor of'.

 Our online donation program is easy to use with most popular credit or debit cards.
 Processing is through PayPal, but you do not have to be a member or join.
 Anyone can donate.
-When you click the 'donate now' button below you will be taken to a secure page hosted by PayPal.
+When you click the 'donate' button below you will be taken to a secure page hosted by PayPal.
 After entering your donation amount you click 'donate with a card' and enter your information.
 When complete, click 'Donate now'.
 If desired you can donate using your PayPal account by clicking 'Donate with PayPal' at the first screen instead of 'Donate with card'.